awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 + `ec2:DescribeAvailabilityZones`: To view and select a specific Availability Zone\.
 + `ec2:DescribeNetworkInterfaces`: To view and select existing network interfaces for the selected subnet\.
 + To add outbound rules to VPC security groups, users must be granted permission to use the `ec2:AuthorizeSecurityGroupEgress` API action\.
 To modify or delete existing rules, users must be granted permission to use the relevant `ec2:RevokeSecurityGroup*` API action\.
 + `ec2:CreateTags`: To tag the resources that are created by `RunInstances`\.
 For more information, see [Grant permission to tag resources during creation](supported-iam-actions-tagging.md)\.
-If users do not have permission to use this action and they attempt to apply tags on the tagging page of the launch wizard, the launch fails\.
+If users do not have permission to use this action and they attempt to apply tags on the tagging page of the launch instance wizard, the launch fails\.
 **Important**
 Specifying a **Name** while launching an instance creates a tag and requires the `ec2:CreateTags` action\.
 Be careful about granting users permission to use the `ec2:CreateTags` action, because doing so limits your ability to use the `aws:ResourceTag` condition key to restrict their use of other resources\.
 If you grant users permission to use the `ec2:CreateTags` action, they can change a resource's tag in order to bypass those restrictions\.
 For more information, see [Control access to EC2 resources using resource tags](control-access-with-tags.md)\.
 + To use Systems Manager parameters when selecting an AMI, you must add `ssm:DescribeParameters` and `ssm:GetParameters` to your policy\. `ssm:DescribeParameters` grants your users the permission to view and select Systems Manager parameters\. `ssm:GetParameters` grants your users the permission to get the values of the Systems Manager parameters\.
 You can also restrict access to specific Systems Manager parameters\.
 For more information, see **Restrict access to specific Systems Manager parameters** later in this section\.

-Currently, the Amazon EC2 `Describe*` API actions do not support resource\-level permissions, so you cannot restrict which individual resources users can view in the launch wizard\.
+Currently, the Amazon EC2 `Describe*` API actions do not support resource\-level permissions, so you cannot restrict which individual resources users can view in the launch instance wizard\.
 However, you can apply resource\-level permissions on the `ec2:RunInstances` API action to restrict which resources users can use to launch an instance\.
 The launch fails if users select options that they are not authorized to use\.

 **Restrict access to a specific instance type, subnet, and Region**

 The following policy allows users to launch `t2.micro` instances using AMIs owned by Amazon, and only into a specific subnet \(`subnet-1a2b3c4d`\)\.
-Users can only launch in the sa\-east\-1 Region\.
-If users select a different Region, or select a different instance type, AMI, or subnet in the launch wizard, the launch fails\.
+Users can only launch in the `sa-east-1` Region\.
+If users select a different Region, or select a different instance type, AMI, or subnet in the launch instance wizard, the launch fails\.

-The first statement grants users permission to view the options in the launch wizard or to create new ones, as explained in the example above\.
+The first statement grants users permission to view the options in the launch instance wizard or to create new ones, as explained in the example above\.
 The second statement grants users permission to use the network interface, volume, key pair, security group, and subnet resources for the `ec2:RunInstances` action, which are required to launch an instance into a VPC\.
 For more information about using the `ec2:RunInstances` action, see [Launch instances \(RunInstances\)](ExamplePolicies_EC2.md#iam-example-runinstances)\.
 The third and fourth statements grant users permission to use the instance and AMI resources respectively, but only if the instance is a `t2.micro` instance, and only if the AMI is owned by Amazon, or certain trusted and verified partners\.

 ```
 {